 Intended outcome Success criteria Clear vision will continue to be communicated in setting goals and instilling a sense of urgency in instilling them - A well thought out Covid Recovery plan based on evidence.
-A commonly owned plan for success, staff empowered to take collective leadership for achieving success Team Holycroft pupil progress and outcomes.
+A commonly owned plan for success, staff empowered to take collective leadership for achieving success - Team Holycroft pupil progress and outcomes.
 Disadvantaged pupils are making good progress and the gap is narrowing.
 Mental health and wellbeing, Nurture and raising Aspirations are part of the whole school SDP.
 Nurture is a strength of Holycroft.
 However, too many of our children lead chaotic lives outside school, and often do not have the emotional resilience, social skills and sense of belonging to fully engage in school life.
 By further developing nurture, and giving children the positive experiences, opportunities and responsibilities that you would expect through a family, children will feel safe, learn and grow.
+(SDP).
+As part of the plan for all we are delivering the NHS 'My Happy mind Programme across school'.
+This will be especially beneficial for building resilience for our disadvantaged and more vulnerable students.
+Working with Bradford Educational Psychologists we will refer children who need support through this pathway.

-(SDP) SLT and teachers are aware of the attainment, progress and trajectory for pupils Aspirational targets are set for specific groups of pupils based on ARE.
+Working with other agencies through our Families Team will ensure children and their families are supported so that children can make progress in school.
+SLT and teachers are aware of the attainment, progress and trajectory for pupils Aspirational targets are set for specific groups of pupils based on ARE.
 All staff are accountable for raising the attainment of all pupils.
 The vast majority of disadvantaged pupils will be on track to reach ARE at the end of KS2.
 Governors have an accurate understanding of the quality of provision and outcomes for PP pupils.
 Governors - Named Governor hold staff accountable for low attainment, not accepting low aspirations and inconsistent performance A commitment from SLT to support disadvantaged children and their families through our Families Team in school.
 Deployment of resources will be used effectively Our Safeguarding team will ensure that disadvantaged children thrive though their extensive work with children and families.
 All staff are will continue to be outward looking, including building external networks and partnerships.
 Impact on pupil progress and outcomes